SamZorSec/Open-Home-Automation/ha_mqtt_rgb_light/README.md

-# MQTT RGB Light - Home-Assistant
+# MQTT RGB Light - Home Assistant
 A simple example to control a RGB led connected to a NodeMCU board (ESP8266).

 ## Configuration